COSC3020/theory-vs-practice-noahvogt1/README.md

   1. Asymptotic analysis ignores constants which doesn't give you the full realistic performance in practice.
-  2. Nothing is ever actually run to the point of asymptotic analysis, you may itterate a function over 100,000 elements but it is still not as high as you would need to go to reach asymptotic.
+  2. Nothing is ever actually run to the point of an infinite size which is where asymptotic analysis is done, you may itterate a function over 100,000 elements but it is still not as high as you would need to go to reach asymptotic.
      Therefor it doesn't accuratly represent what would happen in practice
   3. There are limits in terms of hardware as well, so it could run faster on a super computer compared to a raspberry pi.